Holcombe Rucker Park

 Greg Marius Court

-This basketball court is named in honor of Gregory Marius (1958-2017), founder of the popular Entertainers Basketball Classic at Rucker Park.
-Born in Harlem on March 18, 1958, Gregory Alexander Marius was a lifelong Harlem resident.
+This basketball court is named in honor of Gregory Alexander Marius (1958-2017), founder of the popular Entertainers Basketball Classic at Rucker Park and lifelong Harlem resident.

-On April 22, 2017, Gregory Marius passed away after his battle with cancer, but his legacy will live on in Harlem.
-Gus Wells and Cordell Marius, co-commissioners of Entertainers Basketball Classic, will keep Gregory Marius’ dream alive.
-In June 2017, Mayor Bill de Blasio named Rucker Park’s basketball court Greg Marius Court, after the man who helped changed the culture of streetball in New York City.
+On April 22, 2017, Gregory Marius passed away after his battle with cancer, but Gus Wells and Cordell Marius, co-commissioners of Entertainers Basketball Classic, will keep Gregory Marius’ dream alive.
+In June 2017, Mayor Bill de Blasio named Rucker Park’s basketball court Greg Marius Court, after the man who helped change the culture of streetball in New York City.
+In 2021, the court was fully refurbished by the National Basketball Players Association (NBPA) to ensure that it can be enjoyed for years to come.